-2. Responsibilities of the Designated Safeguarding Team (KCSIE 2019 pg 19/pg 92)
+2. Responsibilities of the Designated Safeguarding Team

 The governing body of All Saints Catholic High School will ensure an appropriate senior member of staff, from the school leadership team, is appointed to the role of Designated Safeguarding Lead.
+At All Saints the overall lead will be Sean Pender but the day-to-day operational lead will be Sam Bell.